bocchino/ParAbs/FSharp/Scripts/README.md

 arguments, e.g. from Unix to Windows form and vice versa.

 **Example:** If your makefile says $(FSHARPC) A1 ...
-An, where setting FSHARPC=fsharpc works on Unix, then on windows (inside Cygwin) you could set FSHARPC to
+An, where setting FSHARPC=fsharpc works on Unix, then on Windows (inside Cygwin) you could set FSHARPC to

 `python /path/to/translateargs.py fsc cygpath::-w`